 - 1. Entry level qualification - 2.
-Class of business training (must be completed within 12 months from DOFA) - 3.
-Product specific training (if not completed, must be done before advice is given) - 4.
+Class of business training (to be completed within 12 months from DOFA) DOFA refers to Date Of First Appointment it is the 1st date that a Rep is registered with the FSCA)

+- 3. Product specific training (if not completed, must be done before advice is given) - 4.
 Experience - 5.
-Relevant recognised qualification - 6.
-Regulatory exams (also referred to as examinations determined by the Commissioner) - 7.
+Relevant recognised qualification (if not completed, must be done within 6 years from DOFA) - 6.
+Regulatory exams (also referred to as examinations determined by the Commissioner.
+If not completed, must be passed within 2 years from DOFA) - 7.
 Honesty, integrity & good standing - 8.
 Whether the person has been debarred - 9.
 Financial soundness as it relates to representatives (not insolvent, not under liquidation or business rescue) - 10.
 Operational ability as it related to representatives